School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-Positive Behavior Intervention System (PBIS) reward days will occur once per semester (November and April) as evidenced by the PBIS calendar.
+At least 80% of students will participate in School-Wide Positive Behavior Intervention System (PBIS) reward days that occur once per semester (November and April) as evidenced by the PBIS calendar.

 (View Marzano Model)